ffvoigt/minimal-mistakes-playground/_pages/faq.md

 We recommend setting up a mesoSPIM to researchers how have previous experience in setting up custom microscopes such as two-photon or other light-sheet instruments.
 If you do not have prior experience with such instruments, please check out the [openSPIM](https://openspim.org).

+### Where can I find the instructions to set up a mesoSPIM?
+Please have a look in the mesoSPIM [wiki](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation/wiki).

 ## Clearing methods